fatjonfreskina/Learn-Vuejs/README.md

 ## el

-The Vue constructor takes in only one object, called the options object.
-Each piece of information the Vue app needs to function is added to the options object as a key-value pair.
-This means that developers can easily update or add information in the Vue app by just looking for the correct key in the options object.

-We need to specify to our Vue app which portion of our HTML we want to gain access to our Vue app’s logic.

-We do this by adding a key-value pair to the Vue app’s options object.
-We add a key called el, standing for **HTML element**, with a value of a CSS selector as a string that will target an element in our HTML and give it access to our Vue app’s functionality.
+The Vue constructor only accepts a single argument, which is the options object.
+The options object contains key-value pairs that provide information to the Vue app.
+To specify which HTML element the Vue app will interact with, the options object includes a key "el" (representing HTML element) with a value that is a CSS selector string that targets the desired HTML element.
+This allows the Vue app's logic to access the specified HTML element.

 ```js
 // app.js